- Receive immediate support from a 24/7 response team

 Why do you need cyber insurance?

 Any business that holds electronic data is at risk of data breaches and cyber-attacks.
-Such incidents can lead to heavy fines, expensive recovery costs and reputational damage.

 At Wesleyan Financial Services, we’ll find cover for you from our panel of selected providers, explain the small print, including limits and exclusions, and talk you through the claims process.

-Whether you’re responsible for holding sensitive customer data or you have important internal files for your eyes only, there can be a lot at stake if you do suffer a breach.
+Whether you’re responsible for holding sensitive customer data or you have important internal files for your eyes only, there can be a lot at stake if you suffer a breach.

 What does cyber insurance cover?